-Olectra Greentech shares jump 14%: Time to book profits or ride the momentum? - BusinessToday
+Olectra Greentech shares jump 20%: Time to book profits or ride the momentum? - BusinessToday

-The scrip recorded high trading volume along with the price action as around 14.52 lakh shares changed hands at the time of writing this story.
+The scrip recorded high trading volume along with the price action as around 18.82 lakh shares changed hands on BSE.
 The figure was way more than the two-week average volume of 47,000 shares.
-Turnover on the counter came at Rs 212.45 crore, commanding a market capitalisation (m-cap) of Rs 12,303.90 crore.
+Turnover on the counter came at Rs 278.97 crore, commanding a market capitalisation (m-cap) of Rs 12,722.51 crore.

 Drumil Vithlani, Technical Research Analyst at Bonanza, noted, "Olectra Greentech has shown a strong breakout from an ascending triangle pattern on daily charts, backed by a significant surge in volumes -- the highest in recent months.
 This classic bullish setup suggests a momentum-driven move is in progress.
 The breakout, confirmed by heavy volume, reinforces the strength and credibility of the trend.
 The expected targets are in the range of Rs 1,550–1,600, with a stop loss set at Rs 1,410."